willfindlay/4109-midterm-practice/practice.md

 16. What block cipher should you use today if you were to need to use a block cipher?

+- probably AES-256
+    - considered the most secure
+    - AES-192 is okay
+    - AES-128 probably shouldn't be used compared to the other two

 17. Briefly explain what a block cipher mode of operation is.

+- use of a block cipher to accomplish a cryptographic goal
+- modes + encryption rule + padding method yields the full block cipher
+- example mode = CBC
+    - IV for first block or ciphertext of previous block for subsequent blocks to xor plaintext before encrypting

 18. What is the ECB (electronic code book) mode of operation?
 What is one flaw of ECB?

+- encrypt each block individually
+- it has no semantic security

 19. What is the CBC (cipher block chaining) mode of operation?
 Why should the initialization vector (IV) be different for each plaintext message we want to encrypt with this mode?

+- cbc is when we XOR the plaintext with a vector before encrypting
+    - for the first block, we use an IV
+    - for the other blocks, we use the previous block's resulting ciphertext
+- without a different IV each time, we open ourselves up to known-plaintext attacks
+    - the attacker will know something about subsequent encryptions by figuring out the common IV

 20. There are three properties a cryptographic hash function might have.
 Briefly explain each.